-We have been representing patients and their families in drug injury lawsuits for the past fifteen years and it is our main practice area.
+We have been representing patients and their families in drug injury lawsuits for the past 15 years and it is our primary practice area.

 Drug injury legal compensation cases involve personal injury or wrongful death claims filed on behalf of people who, unfortunately, experienced a serious side effect, had an adverse drug reaction, or died from their use of a prescription medication.